[NO TITLE FOUND]

 What prompted you to leave New York and move back to New Orleans?

 My work in New York began slowing down, and I started coming home a bit more and got involved with the culture down here again.
 Once I was out on a Mardi Gras day and there was African-style percussion and call-and-response chants.
 My father was the big chief of his tribe the Guardians of the Flame and I was what they call "running-spy boy" for him.
 I was listening to the drums and my father singing.
 In my head I could hear Art Blakey's drumming working with the beats and the singing.
 I started hearing all the styles mixing together.
 That led to me make the album Indian Blues in 1990.
 Carl Allen played drums on that.
-If you listen, you'll hear Carl playing a swing beat on the ride cymbal and hi hat, but a beat from Congo Square on the snare and bass drum.
+If you listen, you'll hear Carl playing a swing beat on the ride cymbal and hi hat, but a [New Orleans] beat from Congo Square on the snare and bass drum.
 It's a hybrid beat that affects the way the bass player and everyone else has to think.
 That led to the style I developed called Nouveau Swing, which mixes hip-hop with swing, r&b, and other types of music.
 That gave me revelations about what else could be done with music.

 In what other ways did you reconnect with the New Orleans culture?